Programming Exercises in Recursion

 - This is an individual assignment.

-- You should complete the exercises in either Common Lisp (Breanndán's group) or Typed Racket (Lorenzo's group).
+- You should complete the exercises in Common Lisp.

 0,1,2,3,... - Call your repository